cheukhongip/Data-Analysis-of-the-Airbnb-Market-in-Hawaii-with-Tableau-/README.md

-# Data230ProjectGroup6
+# Airbnb Analysis in Tableau

 ### Project Description
-We analyze Airbnb data in Hawaii and made a dashboard in tableau.
+We analyze Airbnb data in Hawaii and made a dashboard in Tableau.

 ### Project Coding/Softwares